ajv-validator/ajv/README.md

 CLI is available as a separate npm package [ajv-cli](https://github.com/jessedc/ajv-cli).
 It supports:

-- compiling JSON-schemas to test their validity
+- compiling JSON Schemas to test their validity
 - BETA: generating standalone module exporting a validation function to be used without Ajv (using [ajv-pack](https://github.com/epoberezkin/ajv-pack))
 - migrate schemas to draft-07 (using [json-schema-migrate](https://github.com/epoberezkin/json-schema-migrate))
-- validating data file(s) against JSON-schema
+- validating data file(s) against JSON Schema
-- testing expected validity of data against JSON-schema
+- testing expected validity of data against JSON Schema
 - referenced schemas
 - custom meta-schemas
 - files in JSON and JavaScript format